 Is it give myself the glory (even if it’s just from myself.
 From me, to myself.) or to reflect the glory of God?

-My priorities are mad sometimes – like in this situation, I just got a lil buzz each time I saw the number increase in days of my streak.
-I’d sit there looking at my phone, grinning to myself – weirdo.
+My priorities are crazy sometimes – like in this situation, I just got a lil buzz each time I saw the number increase in days of my streak.
+I’d sit there looking at my phone, grinning to myself – like a weirdo.

 I now have another chance to ensure that every time I go on my Bible app (or the hardback version – although that RARELY happens.
-I like the app because of the easy access to different translations, notes, search, Bible plans, verse images and highlighting etc. I’m such a millennial), it is to fully enjoy God’s word and reflect in His glory alone!
+I like the app because of the easy access to different translations, notes, search, Bible plans, verse images and highlighting etc. I’m such a millennial!
+I bought myself a Bible in my favourite colour – purple – in a bid to try and read a physical Bible more.
+Let’s see if it works!), it is to fully enjoy God’s word and reflect His glory alone!